NethServer/nethsecurity-docs/dns_dhcp.rst

 - Specify a single upstream DNS server: enter the IP address of the desired server in the dedicated field
 - Set up domain-specific DNS servers: this allows you to route queries for specific domains to different servers.

-Domain specific DNS Servers
+Domain-specific DNS Servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The syntax for indicating a DNS server for a specific domain is as follows:
+To use a custom DNS server for a specific domain, use the following syntax:

 ``/DOMAIN_OPTION/IP_ADDRESS#PORT``

 where:

-- IP_ADDRESS : specify the IP address of the desired server.
+- IP_ADDRESS: specify the IP address of the desired server
 - PORT: append the desired port (after the IP address using `#` character).

 The ``PORT`` value is optional so usually the configuration appears just like:

 ``/DOMAIN_OPTION/IP_ADDRESS``

-These are the main supported options.
+These are the main supported options:

 - Empty domain (``//``): matches unqualified names (without dots).
 - Specific domain (``/google.com/``): matches the exact domain and all its subdomains (e.g., google.com, www.google.com, drive.google.com...).